Three Ways Lead Magnets Could Be Hurting Your Brand – And How to Fix Them

 Jump to three ways lead magnets could be hurting your brand

 A lead magnet is a resource that companies develop to attract potential customers.
 Most often, lead magnets are gated, meaning that they are only accessible after a lead has entered their contact information (typically an email address).
 In exchange for the email address, the lead gets access to the resource at no monetary cost.

 Lead magnets are more involved than a blog post and the type of magnet you develop will depend on the space in which you’re selling.

-Lead magnets for B2B
+Examples of Lead Magnets for B2B

 Lead magnets for business-to-business (B2B) sales will typically focus on educating the prospect about industry trends, providing ideas to solve common challenges, or providing tools to help them with a task.
 In B2B sales, the sales cycle can take months or even years.
 The goal here is not to go for the sale but to build trust and establish a relationship with the prospect prior to, or just as, they are entering a buying cycle.
 For this reason, many of these resources focus on broader category problems rather than a company specific sales pitch.